 Full-spectrum fluorescent and LED tank lights are best suited for aquatic plants.
 Be sure to research how much light each specific plant needs before setting up.

 The substrate in your aquarium also plays a role in your plants’ growth.
 The substrate is the substance used to cover the bottom of your fish tank.
 There are different types of substrate, and each has its benefits or lack thereof.

 For growing plants, nutrient-rich substrates are best.
 They cost a bit more than other substrates but are essential for plants.
 Unless, of course, you’re using floating plants.

 You can use the nutrient-rich substrate as the bottom layer and place a layer of gravel above to prevent cloudy or murky water.

 You need to anchor some plants in the substrate.
 When doing so, place the roots of these plants under the substrate.
-Try not to burry the rhizome, the thick green part above the roots or the plant will die.
+Try not to bury the rhizome, the thick green part above the roots, or the plant will die.
 And, avoid anchoring one plant on top of another.